Plant DetailShow Menu

 Description

-Three flower maple is a deciduous tree in the Sapindaceae (soapberry) family that is not readily available due to difficulty in propagation.
-It is native to hills of northeastern China and Korea.
+Three-flower maple is a deciduous tree in the maple family (Sapindaceae) that is native to hills of northeastern China and Korea.
+The common name is due to the flowers appearing in groups of three.
+Genus name is Latin for maple

 Insects, Diseases, and Other Plant Problems: No serious problems.
-Intolerant of alkaline soils, soil compaction, and wet soil.
+Verticillium wilt can occur.
 See potential insect and disease problem fact sheets to the left.

 The Clemson Cooperative Extension Home and Garden Information Center has a factsheet on common maple diseases and insect pests.